 Sometimes you’ll hear unusual sounds.
-These sounds are from the equipment dentists use to clean and fix your teeth.
+These sounds are from the equipment oral health therapists/dental therapists or dentists use to clean and fix your teeth.

-Also expect to see dentists and dental staff wearing uniforms, gloves and masks.
+Also expect to see oral health therapists/dental therapists or dentists wearing uniforms, gloves and masks.
 This is to prevent germs from spreading between patients and staff.

 A dentist or dental or oral health therapist may provide your dental care.
-A dental assistant may also be present to help the dentist.
+A dental assistant may also be present to help the oral health therapist/dental therapist or dentist.

 What to expect at your appointment

 You will be invited to meet the oral health professional in the consulting room.

 The oral health professional will: